ACT Class Profile Service

 - What proportion of ACT-tested students who designated our institution as their first choice actually enrolled?

-- How successful have we been in enrolling minority students?
+- How successful have we been in enrolling minority students who send us score results?

 The Condition of College and Career Readiness 2016